Worst-Case Complexity of High-Order Algorithms for Pareto-Front Reconstruction: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we recall some concepts on multiobjective optimization problems and point out some results on quadratically regularized models.
 In Section~\ref{sec:high_order_model}, we analyze high-order regularized models.
 In Section~\ref{sec:HOP}, we describe the proposed algorithmic approach and carry out a worst-case complexity analysis, using both exact and inexact minimizers of the regularized model.
 In Section~\ref{sec:LHOP}, we describe a light version of the algorithm and give worst-case complexity bounds.
+In Section~\ref{sec:examples}, we report some numerical examples to show the behavior of the proposed algorithms.
 Finally, some conclusions are drawn in Section~\ref{sec:conclusions}.